 Data Storage.
 The Credit Union will institute effective monitoring of security-related threats, incidents, and events on both financial institutions’ and servicers’ networks; comprehensive incident response methodologies; and maintenance of appropriate forensic strategies for investigation and evidence collection.

 Data Removal.
-The Credit Union will ensure that the cloud-computing service provider can remove member non-public personal information from all locations where it is stored at the conclusion or cancelation of the service contract.
+The Credit Union will ensure that the cloud-computing service provider can remove member non-public personal information from all locations where it is stored at the conclusion or cancellation of the service contract.

 Authentication Controls.
-All Internet facing cloud services that hosts or processes member information and/or proprietary Credit Union data must be protected with multi-factor authentication and/or access restricted to the Credit Union’s public IP address.
+All Internet-facing cloud services that host or process member information and/or proprietary Credit Union data must be protected with multi-factor authentication and/or access restricted to the Credit Union’s public IP address.

 BUSINESS CONTINUITY PLANNING.
-The Credit Union will obtain, review and confirm that the servicer and the network carriers have adequate plans and resources to ensure the financial institution’s continuity of operations, as well as its ability to recover and resume operations if an unexpected disruption occurs.
+The Credit Union will obtain, review, and confirm that the servicer and the network carriers have adequate plans and resources to ensure the financial institution’s continuity of operations, as well as its ability to recover and resume operations if an unexpected disruption occurs.

+The Credit Union’s incident response plan will take into account cloud-specific challenges.
+The Credit Union will ensure the contract defines responsibilities for incident reporting, communication, and forensics.

 MITIGATING RISKS.

-Management will clearly review, identify and appropriately mitigate legal, regulatory and reputational risks associated with cloud computing.
+Management will clearly review, identify, measure, monitor, and appropriately mitigate the risks associated with cloud computing.

+The contract between the Credit Union and cloud service provider will clearly identify which party has responsibilities for configuration and management of system access rights, configuration capabilities, and deployment of services and information assets to a cloud computing environment.

+Encryption keys, security monitoring, vulnerability scanning, system updates, patch management, independent audit requirements, as well as monitoring and oversight, will be defined.

+Access management methods will be deployed to limit account privileges, such as multifactor authentication, frequently updating and reviewing account access, monitoring activity, and requiring privileged users to have separate usernames and passwords for each segment of the cloud service provider’s and Credit Union networks.

 Management will implement a risk management process for outsourcing services, under the direction of the Board, pursuant to the Credit Union’s Vendor Due Diligence and Oversight policy (See Policy 2185).

 AUDIT.
-Audit processes will be employed to determine the adequacy of a servicer’s internal controls and evaluate risk mitigation strategies.
+Audit processes will be employed to determine the adequacy of a servicer’s controls and risk mitigation strategies, including configurations commensurate with the risk of operations supported by cloud services.
 Audit staff and personnel will have sufficient expertise in evaluating shared environments and virtualized technologies.

+The Credit Union will evaluate and monitor the cloud service provider’s technical, administrative, and physical security controls that support the Credit Union’s systems and information assets that reside in the cloud environment.

+The cloud service provider should be able to provide assurance that it has appropriate controls over the hypervisor, or other virtual infrastructure controls, to manage the cloud services being provided to the Credit Union.

+Specific “container-specific” security solutions will be implemented, if applicable.

+The Credit Union will be aware of the processes that the cloud service provider uses for data destruction.

+The Credit Union can leverage independent audit results from available reports (such as SOC reports) from the service provider.